jmarcolan/blog/docs/libs/AI/pytorch/data_augmentation_in_image_processing.md

 - **Rotation**: Rotating an image by a specified degree can accommodate variations in how images are captured, making the model resilient to different orientations it may encounter during inference.

 - **Zooming**: Randomly zooming in or out on images can create a more robust model capable of handling scale variations.
-This can be crucial for datasets where objects may appear at varying scales or distances from the camera.
+This is crucial for datasets where objects may appear at varying scales or distances from the camera.

 - **Color Adjustment**: Altering brightness, contrast, and saturation can help the model become invariant to different lighting conditions, thus improving robustness.
 Such augmentation techniques simulate different environments in which images might be captured (Schmidhuber, 2015).